 - November 19 is Discovery of Puerto Rico Day.

-- November 29 is the First Sunday of Advent.
+- November 28 is also the First Sunday of Advent.

 “Just for Fun” Dates in November